- General Trademark Questions

 To open in a new tab, click: How long are trademarks valid for?

-A specimen of use is a real‐world example of how your trademark is used on goods and services.
-Goods means products in layman terms.
+A specimen of use is an example of how your trademark is used on goods and services in the marketplace.
+Goods means products.

-To show use for goods, your trademark should be affixed on the actual product or packaging of the product.
+To show use for goods, your trademark should be affixed/attached on the actual product or packaging of the product.
 A photo, mockup or drawing of the mark is not enough.

 Advertising materials are generally not acceptable as a specimen for goods.

 If you offer services, the easiest way to prove use is to provide a screenshot of your website so that the trademark is clearly visible in the website header.
 You can also provide flyers, directory listings, and brochures.
-A business card could be an acceptable specimen of use for services if the card displays your trademark along with the services the mark is associated with.
+A business card or a photos of your business signage could be an acceptable specimen of use for services if the card displays your trademark along with the services the mark is associated with.

 It is important to submit the right specimens of use in order to avoid trademark refusal.
 If you are not sure which specimens will be acceptable, call Trademark Angel.